Tag: Joni Scott

 ‘No, it couldn’t be,’ she protested.
 Agatha snuck away into the crowd and queued up with the patrons.
 When asked about her absent ticket, she told the usher she was the writer, could she go in free?
 Disbelieving her, he barred her entry and called the manager.
 They were amazed to discover that this plain little lady was the great queen of mystery herself.

 Indeed, as Agatha aged, she resembled anyone’s granny.
-By then she was married to Sir Max Mallowan, the archaeologist, and travelled the world to his digs in Mesopotamia, now part of modern Iraq.
+By then, married to Sir Max Mallowan, the archaeologist, she travelled the world to his digs in Mesopotamia, now part of modern Iraq.
 She was an adventurous, no-frills woman, not one for glamour or the bright lights, nor interested in her fame.
 She wrote because she loved writing and puzzles.
 How good is that.

 Some modern readers admittedly may find her stories xenophobic but that is how the world was in the 1920’s up until 1976, the year of her death.
 She was a woman of her time, reflecting its attitudes and values, like we all are.
 In post-war England, people were wary of the influx of refugees flocking into their country.